 This research guide is designed to highlight major print and online resources in the field of experiential or engaged learning available through the Loyola University Chicago Libraries.
 It also provides links to important web resources and other information.
-The tabs at the top of the page, and described below, can help you find resources.
+The tabs at the left of the page, and described below, can help you find resources.

 The Databases (Article Search) tab provides access to all the online databases and electronic resources related to engaged learning and scholarship.